Claracinus0Manaricanus/glpai/README.md

+# LICENSE
+GLPAI  Copyright (C) 2023-2023  Sarp Akkaya

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 # To Build
 <p>This program has been written for GNU/Linux systems.
 It needs libglfw3, libgl, libglew and stb_image to compile.</p>
 <p>When compiled it will output an executable called pai.</p>